alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/before-you-install.md

 3. Open the Git folder.
 4. Select the option for Git Bash.

-This guide will ask you to enter some commands into Git Bash, for example, `Here is an example command`.
-When it does, you will need to type or paste the command into Git Bash and press enter.
+This guide will give you some commands to enter into Git Bash, like this.

+`Here is an example command`

+When it does, either type or paste the command into Git Bash and press enter.

 ## Node.js